-We encourage you to fulfill the graduation requirements for the Texas Recommended or Distinguished Achievement Program or the equivalent in high school.
+We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.
 You should also take four years of math in high school, including pre-calculus.

 In your junior year, take the SAT or ACT and have your scores sent to UNT.

 In your senior year, apply for admission by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.
 If you take AP Calculus in high school, you should take the AP exam.
 A good exam score will allow you to get a head start on your math classes at UNT.

 If you're attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
 Proper planning will allow you to receive the maximum amount of transfer credits.

 We recommend taking at least one math class every semester while at your community college and taking rigorous science and computer programming classes appropriate for math, science and engineering majors.